atlas-bear/recommended-reading/README.md

 - **The New Rules of War: Victory in the Age of Durable Disorder** by Sean McFate
   - An analysis of how warfare has evolved in the 21st century, challenging traditional military doctrines and proposing new strategies for modern conflicts.

+### Technology and Artificial Intelligence

+- **Empire of AI: Dreams and Nightmares in Sam Altman's OpenAI** by Karen Hao
+  - An insider's exposé of the AI industry's race for dominance, revealing the hidden costs and colonial dynamics behind AI development.
+Hao examines how AI companies are reshaping global power structures while exploiting workers in the Global South and consuming vast environmental resources.

 ### Information Security and Digital Investigation

 - **OSINT Techniques: Resources for Uncovering Online Information - 10th Edition (2023)** by Michael Bazzell
   - A comprehensive guide to Open Source Intelligence (OSINT) methods, providing practical techniques for gathering and analyzing publicly available information.
 This edition focuses on self-reliance in OSINT investigations, including creating custom search tools, building virtual machines, and mastering the latest search methods for various social media platforms.
 It covers a wide range of topics from computer optimization to data breaches and ransomware, with an emphasis on methodology, workflow, documentation, and ethics.

+### Political Communication and Governance

+- **Proclamations from the Bullshit Pulpit: Rhetoric and Governance under Trump** by Bernd Kaussler
+  - An analysis of political rhetoric and its impact on governance structures and democratic institutions.

 ### Cultural Studies and Travel Writing